Jump to content

 Recent Profile Visitors

-9. I would not apply for a B2.
-If it is denied, you would risk losing your ESTA.
-That would be horrific.
-Your other option above will not work.
-You cannot enter the US as a visitor with the intent to stay and adjust status.
-That is fraud.
-The fact is that you cannot live in the US until you have an appropriate visa.
-Short visits during the immigration process are allowed at the discretion of CBP.
-Every couple has their own priorities, and each couple must decide which visa is better for their situation.
-K-1 More expensive than CR-1 Requires Adjustment of Status after marriage (expensive and requires a lot of paperwork) Spouse can not leave the US until she/he receives approved Advance Parole (approx 3-6 months) Spouse can not work until she/he receives EAD (approx 3-6 months) Some people have had problems with driver licenses, Social Security cards, leases, bank account during this period Spouse will not receive Green Card for many months after Adjustment of Status is filed.
+8. Her is my comparison between a K-1 and a CR-1 spousal visa: Every couple has their own priorities, and each couple must decide which visa is better for their situation.
+K-1 More expensive than CR-1 Requires Adjustment of Status after marriage (expensive and requires a lot of paperwork) Spouse can not leave the US until she/he receives approved Advance Parole (up to 9 months) Spouse can not work until she/he receives EAD (up to 9 months) Some people have had problems with driver licenses, Social Security cards, leases, bank account during this period Spouse will not receive Green Card for many months after Adjustment of Status is filed.
 A K-1 might be a better choice when 18-21 year old children are immigrating also In some situations, marriage can affect certain Home country benefits, making a K-1 a better choice A denied K-1 is sent back to USCIS to expire K-1 entrant cannot file for citizenship until after having Green Card for 3 years.
 Once an I-129F has been approved, delaying the case is difficult to impossible if the need arises.
+If US spouse declines to participate in Adjustment of Status, the foreign spouse will have a very difficult avenue to legally remain in the US.
 Current Presidential executive order (travel bans) don't allow K-1 visa holders from some countries to enter the US.
 CR-1/IR-1 Less expensive than K-1 No Adjustment of Status(I-485, I-131, I-765) required.
 Spouse can immediately travel outside the US Spouse is authorized to work immediately upon arrival.
 Spouse receives Social Security Card and Green Card within 2 or 3 weeks after entering the US Opening a bank account, getting a driver's license, etc. are very easily accomplished with GC, SS card, and passport.
 Spouse has legal permanent Resident status IMMEDIATELY upon entry to US.
 The clock for citizenship filing starts immediately upon entry to the US.
 A CR-1/IR-1 case can be delayed indefinitely at NVC if the need arises.
 Current Presidential executive order (travel bans) exempt immediate relatives of US citizens.

 ×